fortunejs/fortune/doc/GUIDE.md

 Links in record type fields are just primitive values that correspond to the ID of a record in a collection.
 What is special about links is that Fortune.js automatically manages both sides of the relationship.
 Writing a link on a record will cause other records to be written as well.

+## Motivation

+Databases implement disparate sets of features, Fortune.js provides common functionality that may not be implemented by the underlying database.
+The abstraction layer that Fortune.js provides can be extended to network protocols, as HTTP and WebSocket can be exposed using the same application code, using any serialization format.

+There is a misconception that database abstractions are for porting application code to use another database, which rarely is the case.
+However, this is particularly useful for writing applications that can run anywhere, such as on a server or a client where different databases may be a necessity.

+## Type Definition

 Here is a basic example of record type definitions, which may model a micro-blogging service:

 ```js